 What Can Change in the Body When You Quit Taking HGH?

-There will come a time when you will have to stop your taking your HGH.
+Over the course of your HGH therapy, a time will come when you will have to stop taking your injections.
 There can be several reasons to stop growth hormone therapy, such as:

 - You are experiencing side effects